[Or, How to Civilize an Alien Planet With Just Your Imagination]

 Reaffirming The Eternal

-While frequently engineered to respond acutely to social disruptions that leave huge swathes of society suffering or dead – technological revolutions, loss of identity, a corrupted elite hierarchy– ideologies can only operate within narrow purviews.
-Where things go awry is when we explode them out to describe all of reality, like when you chase Marxism down to the bedrock and end up with figures like Jacques Lacan explaining that the core of all reality is the male/female sexual dynamic.
-The world is made better with ontological horniness personified in Slavoj Žižek, but it appears smeared and disjointed when superimposed over society.
+While engineered to respond to social disruptions that leave huge swathes of society suffering or dead – technological upheavals, declining birthrates and suicide, manipulative elite publics – ideologies are particularisms that strive to be universalisms.
+Where things go awry is when we explode them out to describe all of reality, like when you trace Marxism down to the bedrock, past economics, past labour relations, and are confronted by figures such as Jacques Lacan explaining that the core of all reality is the male/female sexual dynamic.
+Dialectical Materialism assumes outrageous forms when released upon the power dynamics inherent to physics, spirituality, psychology.

-With revolutions and paradigm shifts of the previous centuries in our rearview mirror, where do we stand?
-Adherents of each ideology sit frustrated at either the lack of acceptance, or the lack material gains achieved after many of them reached their apex of influence.
-What they all have in common is the belief that the old world is dead; tradition is consigned to the practical dustbin of history, and we must master an entirely new language.
-Despite our attempts to sever connections to the world of tradition and spirituality, we still employ models that connect us to the mystical world, reaching deep into our genetic code.
-Religion, mythology, hero worship, metaphysics; they’re all still here, sprouting through the cracks in the modernist pavement.
-We can notice how even in Christian-dominated cultures, Pagan beliefs and mysticism still find their homes in the everyday folkways.
-This is why ancient superstitions persist in cultures dominated by new religious forms.
-This is why monotheists can still believe in ghosts and charms.
-Our distant past can be found right before our very eyes, and it is only its commonality that makes us blind to it.
+Despite our attempts to sever connections to the world of tradition and spirituality, we remain shackled models that connect us to the mystical world, reaching deep into our genetic code.
+They can never be expunged even as our relentless self-analysis challenges every behavior that cannot assert itself pragmatically.
+Religion, mythology, hero worship, metaphysics; they all remain present, sprouting through the cracks in the modernist pavement.
+Even in Christian-dominated cultures, Pagan beliefs and mysticism still find their homes in the everyday folkways, smuggled subconsciously and revitalized through behaviors.
+Ancient superstitions persist in cultures dominated by new religious forms; this is why monotheists can still believe in charms and luck.
+Our distant past can be found right before our very eyes, woven into the blood of our speech, into the ghosts of our gestures.

-Mircea Eliade’s “The Myth of the Eternal Return” paints a vivid picture, gathered from cultural histories across the planet, of how the ancient myths that still find a place in our everyday lives are ritualistic repetitions of various creation myths.
+Mircea Eliade’s “The Myth of the Eternal Return” paints a vivid picture, gathered from cultural histories across the planet, of how the ancient myths that still enjoy a place in our everyday lives are ritualistic repetitions of various creation myths.
 These rituals that represent the cycle of death and rebirth allow us to break free from the punishing chaos of the universe by acting out the divine creation every year 2.
-This allows us to, in some way, control nature and step outside of time itself.

 “Man only repeats the act of Creation; his religious calendar commemorates, in the space of a year, all the cosmogonic phases that took place ab origine.
 In fact, the sacred year ceaselessly repeats the Creation: man is contemporary with the cosmogony and with the anthropogony because ritual projects him into the mythical epoch of the beginning.”- Mircea Eliade, The Myth of the Eternal Return

 The welding together of the human world and the mystical world can be expressed in ceremonies that reach outward, but we also see it directed inward as worship of the physical form.
-It can be found most extremely in the occult, where the human body is the model for the mystical world itself, a direct representation of the universe.
-The importance of the pineal gland in occult rituals, the body being divided into heaven (the head), Earth (the spine,) and Hell (the reproductive organs,) blood magic.
-Even in the political works of Yukio Mishima – echoing the sentiments of many secular traditionalists – the peak perfection of the physical form is the ultimate ontology 3.
-This sentiment has found a devoted audience with modern political dissidents who endeavor to create a doctrine of action in an era shackled with meta-commentary and postmodernist pollution.
+It can be found most extremely in the occult, where the human body is the model for the mystical world itself.
+Examples would be the importance of the pineal gland in occult rituals, the body being divided into heaven (the head), Earth (the spine,) and Hell (the reproductive organs,) and the use of blood magic.
+Even the devoutly monotheistic will engage with mystical healers that draw their trade from such esoteric research.

 “The men who indulged in nocturnal thought, it seemed to me, had without exception dry, lusterless skins and sagging stomachs.
 They sought to wrap up a whole epoch in a capacious night of ideas, and rejected in all its forms the sun that I had seen.
 They rejected both life and death as I had seen them, for in both of these the sun had had a hand.” – Yukio Mishima, Sun & Steel

+It’s a trend we can witness centering many eccentric personalities with an equal number of bespoke messages.
 The politically active search desperately for a recipe to inspire change in their political conditions, having become disillusioned with intellectualism.
 As with their ancestors, they look towards their own savage hands.
-Here, the human body is the complete realization of the mystical dimension.
-Once they strip away the metaphysics, they reveal the man of theory attempting to physically interface with divinity which remains beyond his grasp.
-Here, the distance is merely shortened.
+They lionize the man of action possessed by sheer will.
+Once more, the human body is the complete realization of the mystical dimension.

 Whichever direction you are facing, it is impossible to remove the participation of our physical forms in achieving metaphysical transcendence.
 Even as we attempt to separate ourselves from our material conditions to resolve them, we inevitably find ourselves only hovering above them.